Helen Menken: Stage

 Before she turned 14, Menken performed in vaudeville for a season, primarily playing character parts with her brother-in-law.
 A dispute when the troupe was in Dallas led to her walking out and joining a Shakespearean company that was also in Dallas.

 Billed as Helen Meinken, Menken acted in 1915 in Brooklyn and in 1916 with the Orpheum Players in Reading, Pennsylvania.
 She made her Broadway theatre debut as a teenage actress in Parlor, Bedroom and Bath (1917).
 Her greatest stage triumphs were Seventh Heaven in 1922–1924 (Janet Gaynor played her role of Diane in the 1927 film version); Mary of Scotland in 1933–1934 as Elizabeth I opposite Helen Hayes in the title role (Katharine Hepburn played Mary in the 1936 film version); and The Old Maid, the Pulitzer Prize-winning play that starred Menken and Judith Anderson in 1935.
 Bette Davis would play Menken's role as the spinster with a secret in the 1939 film version.
 Menken's final Broadway appearance was in an unsuccessful play named The Laughing Woman, which ran for less than a month in 1937.

 Menken appeared as the leading lady for the summer stock cast at the Elitch Theatre, in Denver, Colorado, in 1922 and 1924.
 For the 1924 summer season she appeared in the role of Cassie Cook, a role she originated on Broadway, in the play Drifting.
 After having appeared in Denver during the summer of 1922, the theatre critic from The Denver Post stated: "We who have watched her for a summer at the Gardens have thought we knew all about her acting, but Sunday night she turned loose things that are beyond anything she ever showed before and much that was superior to her best work in the plays two years ago."

-Her performance as Irene De Montcel in the first English-language production of The Captive, Edouard Bourdet's lesbian-themed drama, led to her arrest (along with the rest of the cast) on February 9, 1927.
+Her performance as Irene De Montcel, in the first English-language production of The Captive, Edouard Bourdet's lesbian-themed drama, led to her arrest (along with the rest of the cast) on February 9, 1927.
+Menken was charged with “contributing to a common nuisance “and “obscene exhibition.”
 This arrest, reflecting 1920s attitudes about homosexuality, contributed to her lack of a film career and possibly to her divorce from Bogart.

 Menken was a major presence behind the scenes in the theater world, especially at the American Theatre Wing.
 She served as its chairman during World War II and began serving as president of the group in 1957.